picturamundi/keyboard-layouts/README.md

-# Custom keyboars layouts for Dvorak typists and users of small keyboards on macOS.
+# Custom keyboars layouts for Dvorak typists.

 - **Dvorak International QWERTY-command**: a Dvorak layout for typing various accents and diacritics with dead keys.
 - **30% International**: an international layout with more practical dead key placement for small keyboards.